 Blink will send a daily or weekly email with the current time lapse status including camera stats such as images taken each day, battery capacity, SD card capacity, etc. This is one of the most asked features from our customers - many people do not need to see the images, they just need to know the system is still online and working to provide that peace of mind.
 Coming soon (Q3 2016)!
 Sign-up to our newsletter if you are interested in being notified on release.

-CamDo has developed custom firmware to enable automatic Dropbox upload so you can remotely view the images and download.
-The GoPro's WiFi is activated for only the duration of the file transfer to DropBox before WiFi is turned off with the camera to conserve the battery.
+CamDo has developed custom firmware to enable automatic upload of images to a web server via FTP or WebDAV protocols so you can remotely view the images and download.
+The GoPro's WiFi is activated for only the duration of the file transfer before WiFi is turned off with the camera to conserve the battery.
 The latest firmware for our Blink controller is required along with our custom firmware.
-Check out the Dropbox page here!
+Check out the HERO4 Cloud-csiFirmware page here!

 Post production can be as simple or as complicated as you want to make it!